NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_VisitProjectLevels.md

 > A project must have at least 100 total points defined before this setting can be enabled.

-**Empty Project and Subject** \- In the event that a project is switched to points based levels\, any **empty** subjects (subjects with no skills) will have levels defined based on a theoretical points maximum of 1000 e.g., "Level 1" at 100-250 points, "Level 2" at 250-450 points, "Level 3" at 450-670, etc. These values can be easily edited after the configuration change if desired.
+**Empty Project and Subject** - In the event that a project is switched to points based levels\, any **empty** subjects (subjects with no skills) will have levels defined based on a theoretical points maximum of 1000 e.g., "Level 1" at 100-250 points, "Level 2" at 250-450 points, "Level 3" at 450-670, etc. These values can be easily edited after the configuration change if desired.

 ## Percentage Based vs. Points Based

 So which strategy is right for your application?
-As always the answer is... it depends 😃!
+As always, the answer is... it depends 😃!

 The percentage based approach is the easiest to manage - the points are always calculated (and re-calculated) based on the defined percentages.
 As skills are added, and therefore the overall amount of points goes up, the point requirements for levels are re-calculated.